TechNishant204/TechNishant204/README.md

 <p align="center">
-A Fullstack Java Developer and a Tech enthusiast with a passion for solving real-world problems and developing new features.👨🏼‍💻<br>
+A Fullstack Developer and a Tech enthusiast with a passion for solving real-world problems and developing new features.👨🏼‍💻<br>
 Apart from coding I always enjoy meeting new people and hearing about their perspectives on innovation and development 🤓.<br>
 Please feel free to collaborate with me🤝</h3>
 </p>